The Ballad of the Salty Sea: Overview

-Finally, they are saved near the New Britain (Bismarck Archipelago) by the German soldier Christian Slütter, in his submarine.
-Inside, they meet Rasputin and a Japanese sailor, nicknamed Taki Jap.
+Finally, they are saved near the New Britain (Bismarck Archipelago) by German soldier Christian Slütter, in his submarine.
+Inside, they meet Rasputin and a Japanese sailor nicknamed Taki Jap.
 Together, they set a course for the hidden island of Escondida, the Monk's lair.
 The latter could be very old, trafficking for over one or two centuries.
-At the same time, several people have become attached to each other, in particular towards Pandora, like Corto or Slütter.

 On the spot, the Monk announces to his henchmen news dating from August 4, 1914: England declares war on Germany.
 Therefore, they themselves are also at war.
-So he prepares plans for the future.
-Also, he hears about Pandora and Cain and seems curiously interested in them.
-In fact, he wants to protect them and questions them a lot about their family.
+He later hears about Pandora and Cain and seems interested in them.
+He also wants to protect and question them about their family.
 Likewise, he orders Rasputin to be responsible for their safety, over his life.
 Recently, Pandora was the victim of an accident and became unconscious.
-Thus, the Monk meets her and, seeing her asleep, strangely enters a crisis of dementia.
+The Monk meets her and, after seeing her asleep, enters a crisis of dementia.
 He feels sad and alone: Maltese tries to support him.

-Then, he decides to advance his departure, leaving with Slütter and Corto, whom he considers his only friend.
-But by a new act of madness, he pushes him from the top of a cliff, before leaving without him, believing him dead.
-At the same time, Cranio is responsible for the management of the island during his absence and must closely monitor Rasputin.
+Then, he decides to advance his departure, leaving with Slütter and Corto, whom he considering the latter his only friend.
+But by a new act of madness, he pushes Corto from the top of a cliff before leaving, believing him dead.
+Cranio is responsible for the management of the island during the Monk's absence and must closely monitor Rasputin.

-The Fijian talks to Pandora and reveals that Corto survived his fall and is hiding in a shelter.
-Likewise, he reveals to her what he knows about the Monk.
-This mysterious figure is a former Protestant pastor, replacing another monk who once ruled this island.
+The Fijian talks to Pandora and reveals that Corto is alive and is hiding in a shelter.
+The Monk is a former Protestant pastor, replacing another monk who once ruled this island.
 The latter trafficked in slaves (which earned him his excommunication), until he became ill with leprosy.
-When he died, he was replaced by the current monk.
-And the natives relatively accept being led by him.
+After dying, he was replaced by the current monk.
+The natives relatively accept being led by him.
 Indeed, they are freer than other natives of Oceania, who are colonized.

-Later, a conflict breaks out between Rasputin and Cranio and the former kills the latter.
+Later, during a dispute, Rasputin kills Cranio.
 Meanwhile, Pandora embarks in an outrigger boat with Tarao, who uses his seafaring skills to seek help.
-Guided by the shark Mao, they arrive at Bura Nea island (Admiralty Islands), where they meet New Zealand soldiers.
+Guided by the shark Mao, they arrive at Bura Nea island (Admiralty Islands) and meet New Zealand soldiers.